varunkatta/spark/docs/running-on-kubernetes.md

 the driver container as a [secret volume](https://kubernetes.io/docs/user-guide/secrets/).
 When the URI has the scheme `local:`, the file is assumed to already be on the container's disk at the appropriate path.

-### Submission of local files through Ingress/External controller
+### Submission of Local Files through Ingress/External controller

 Kubernetes pods run with their own IP address space.
 If Spark is run in cluster mode, the driver pod may not be accessible to the submitter.
 However, the submitter needs to send local dependencies from its local disk to the driver